JaeWong91/Easy-PC/README.md

 ## Credits

  - [Amazon](amazon.co.uk) - All of the products listed are taken from Amazon along with the product images.
  - For the articles, these were taken from [PC Gamer](https://www.pcgamer.com/uk/) and [Tech Reviews](https://www.techradar.com/reviews).
-They have excellent content reltated to computing and gaming.
+They have excellent content for all things related to computing and gaming.
  - CodeInstitute - Many thanks to student support tutoring service.
 Extremely helpful where I was stuck in the project.
  - Slack - Cases where there were issues previous students encountered, this was super helpful.
  - [Codemy.com](https://www.youtube.com/channel/UCFB0dxMudkws1q8w5NJEAmw) - Youtube channel assisted with developing my Blog app.
 This was extremely detailed and helped greatly in the developing process.